chavionjackson/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure used in both functions.
+There is a function within a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name Dan remains the same and runs the same function.
+The difference is the number rools random each time.

 c.
 What is the lexical scope of `newRoll`?

+The named variable.
+It starts the search in then outer.

 ### Task 3 - Stretch Goals